-The 81% increase in research and development costs in 2015 was driven primarily by the (51%) decline in Technology Solutions revenues resulting in significantly fewer engineering staff resources being redirected to revenue generating engineering service projects as engineering resources were instead redirected to our plan to address product quality issues in 2014.
+The respective 20% and 49% increases in research and development costs in 2015 was driven primarily by the respective (56%) and (54%) decline in Technology Solutions revenues resulting in fewer engineering staff resources being redirected to revenue generating engineering service projects.
+Engineering resources were instead redirected pursuant to our plan to address certain product quality issues discovered in 2014.
 In addition, fewer engineering resources were required in the first quarter of 2015, as compared to the first quarter of 2014, on the Volkswagen Agreement which reflected a program cadence in 2014 that was weighted toward the first half of the year.
 The increase in 2015 was also due to lower government funding recoveries in Canada as we successfully concluded the multi-year SDTC Bus award in the fourth quarter of 2014 with the introduction of the FCvelocity®-HD7, Ballard's next-generation of fuel cell bus power module.
-These cost pressures in 2015 were partially offset by lower labour costs in Canada as a result of a 12.5% lower Canadian dollar, relative to the U.S. dollar, and the resulting positive impact on our Canadian operating cost base.
+These cost pressures in 2015 were partially offset by lower labour costs in Canada as a result of an approximate (13%) lower Canadian dollar, relative to the U.S. dollar, and the resulting positive impact on our Canadian operating cost base.